bernardogeneroso/GoBarber-GoStack-RocketSeat/README.md

 # GoBarber-GoStack-RocketSeat

-## Error resolve:
+## Error on mobile solution:
-This error occurs on mobile:

-The version used in the mobile project, has a bug in Node Modules in the image upload file, here is the link to update the file.
+The version used in react has a bug in the Node Modules of the image upload file, here is the link to update the file.

 Solution:
 ```